AbuBakr-S/js-and-the-dom-notes/README.md

   console.log(digit);
 }
 ```
+**Console:** 1 3 5 7 9

 # Spread operator
-The spread operator, written with three consecutive dots ( ... ), is new in ES6 and gives you the ability to expand, or spread, iterable objects into multiple elements.
+The spread operator, written with three consecutive dots ( ... ), is new in ES6 and gives you the ability to **expand, or spread, iterable objects into multiple elements.**

 ```
 /*